ogt/webcommand/README.md

 ## Synopsis

-This module provides two functions that allow the exposure of any unix command utility as an HTTP server mapping the commands stdin and stdout to the webserver in out and the url's path to the uitilities arguments.
+This module provides functions that allow the exposure of any unix command utility as an HTTP server mapping the commands stdin and stdout to the webserver in out and the url's path to the uitilities arguments.
+There are three functions `createCommandServer`, `webCommand` and `createCommandClient`.

 #Description
 Here is a silly example to sort /etc/passwd by the user number (3rd column) by